 - Number of data subjects

-Another set of organisations that fall under the purview of GDPR are those who are data controllers and processors of sensitive data on a large scale.
+Another set of organizations that fall under the domain of GDPR are those who are data controllers and processors of sensitive data on a large scale.
 The sensitive data can include data related to children, health-related information, criminal convictions, and so on.
-If an organisation falls under any of the above categories, then it is mandatory for it to appoint a DPO.
-An organisation can also voluntarily appoint a DPO.
+If an organisation falls under the above categories, then it would be crucial for it to appoint a DPO.
+An organisation can also voluntarily appoint a DPO

-Once the organisation has ascertained whether they must appoint a DPO.
-The next step is to understand the roles and responsibilities of a DPO under GDPR is the next step now.
+Once the organisation has ascertained, it must appoint a DPO.
+To understand the roles and responsibilities of a DPO under GDPR is the next step now.

 ✓ The Appointment

-A DPO should be appointed based on professional competence and more importantly, the knowledge of data protection and privacy landscape.
+A DPO should be appointed on the bases of professional competence and more importantly, the knowledge of data protection and privacy landscape.
 The knowledge of the DPO should be a function of the nature of the data processing operations and the degree of protection required.
-A DPO should also have a complete understanding of the data processing operations of the organisation and should have expert knowledge of data protection laws of the country as well as GDPR.
-A Data Protection Officer (DPO) can be both internal and external.

 ✓ The Responsibilities